node-organic/node-organic/docs/README.md

 ## [Nucleus](./Nucleus.md)

-In standard naming convesions Nucles is implementation of DependencyInjector/Factory pattern.
+In standard naming conventions Nucles is implementation of DependencyInjector/Factory pattern.

 Nucleus is an Organelle.
 It however has reactions vital for a living Cell - ability to process DNA and execute reactions involved in constructing Organelles.
 The DNA itself is a plan Chemical.